26. In Love With Spring: My Novel Online

-Meanwhile, Lisbeth confided in a furious Allie, cried some more, then got into bed and planned what she would say when Kevin called the next day to apologize.
+Meanwhile, Lisbeth confided in a furious Allie, cried for a while, then got into bed and planned what she would say when Kevin called the next day to apologize.

-When he didn’t, she was devastated.
-A few times, when no one saw, she picked up the phone to make sure there was a dial tone; and every time it rang and wasn’t him, disappointment brought a pain in her chest that felt like a heart attack.
-A day went by, then two then three.
+But he didn’t call.
+Four times she picked up the phone to make sure there was a dial tone, and there was.
+Whenever it rang and wasn’t him, disappointment brought a pain in her chest that felt like a heart attack.
+A day went by, then another, and another.

 “Why isn’t he calling?” she asked Allie.
 “He doesn’t care about me at all or else he’d call!”

-As for Kevin, he’d reluctantly taken Simon’s advice to not call Lisbeth right away, and as the days went by, shame was replaced by something else: he felt resentful—resentful that having a girlfriend meant he wasn’t allowed to flirt or even look at other girls, like, ever again.
-Kissing the drunk girl… man, Lisbeth’s anger had been so over the top!
+Kevin told Simon he’d made the decision to give Lisbeth “time to cool off” but as the days went by, shame was replaced by something else: he felt resentful—resentful that having a girlfriend meant he wasn’t allowed to flirt or even look at other girls, like, ever again.
+Kissing the drunk girl…man, Lisbeth’s anger had been so over the top!
 If he found out that she kissed a guy—and he didn’t even really kiss the drunk girl, she kissed him—but anyway, if he found out that Lisbeth had gotten drunk and let a guy kiss her, he’d just laugh about it.
 He’d know it meant nothing, he’d know it had nothing to do with him.

-“I don’t know,” Simon answered carefully.
+“I don’t know,” Simon answered.
 “But you’ve had a lot of girls in the past, and it feels like Lisbeth is perfect for you, and you’re really lucky…”